Remembering Our Deceased

 Born in 1939 in Clonmel, Co Tipperary, Joe was educated at St Mary’s CBS, Sts Peter and Paul High School and High School CBS.
 He trained and worked in Clonmel as a compositor in printing before, aged twenty-seven, coming to St Patrick’s, Buchlyvie in 1966 and St Patrick’s, Kiltegan two years later.
 He was ordained in 1975.

 He was appointed to the recently created diocese of Minna in the northwest of Nigeria.
 A demanding assignment.
 The diocese was almost as large as Ireland but had just ten parishes.
 Local Christians were few in number.
 During the following twenty-nine years, Joe was engaged in the essential but challenging ministry of first evangelisation and the nurturing of the resulting Christian communities.
 Joe worked tirelessly for those numerous communities and they, in turn, responded to the faith and kindness of the man known affectionately throughout the diocese as Father Joseph.

 Minna diocese today is an increasingly vibrant and significant local church.
 Indeed, five years ago, Joe was asked to transfer to a neighbouring diocese so that he could minister in one of the more disadvantaged areas of the Federal Capital of Nigeria, Abuja.
 Once again those to whom he ministered recognised a caring friend and pastor.

 Late in 2009, Joe was re-appointed to Minna diocese.
-Feeling unwell he went, at the end of March, to Abuja where, preparing to return to Ireland for medical treatment, he unexpectedly died during the night of the eighth of April.
+Feeling unwell he went, at the end of March, to Abuja where, preparing to return to Ireland for medical treatment, he unexpectedly died during the night of the 8th of April, 2009.